Chinvat Bridge

 Planar pathway

-If you’re a paragon of virtue and you’ve lived a life that would make celestials blush, you’ll breeze across like a modron cart on rails, straight to the good stuff, like Elysium or some other heavenly plane.
-But if you’ve been a real nasty berk, well, be prepared for a bumpy ride.
-The bridge narrows, gets all wobbly and jagged, and if you’re not careful, you’ll end up taking a dive into the Abyss or some other lower plane.
+If you’re a paragon of virtue and you’ve lived a life that would make celestials blush, you’ll breeze across like the Concordant Express, straight to the good places, like Elysium or some other heavenly Upper Plane.
+But if you’ve been a nasty berk, well, be prepared for a bumpy ride.
+The bridge narrows, gets all wobbly and jagged, and if you’re not extremely careful, you’ll end up taking a dive into the Underworld of the Anunnaki, or even the Abyss.

-Now, as for the locals, you’ve got those psychopomps playing bouncers at the gate.
-They’ll be the ones checking your spiritual credentials so to speak, and they don’t take bribes.
+On the bridge, you’ll find a lot of psychopomps flitting about, keeping an eye on the souls who the bridge is really intended for, and trying to keep them away from planewalkers who it isn’t intended for.
+It’s best to be polite, because it’s these cutters who check your spiritual credentials—and they don’t take bribes.
 Well, most of ‘em don’t.
-If you don’t make the cut, they’ll politely (or not so politely) show you the way to your next destination, whatever that might be.
-And if need by, they might even give you a shove off the bridge.
+If you don’t make the cut for the Upper Planes, they’ll politely (or not so politely) show you the way to your next destination, whatever that might be.
+And if need by, they might even give you a good shove to help you off the bridge.

-I’ve heard tales, berk, of adventurers who’ve crossed that bridge and come back with their heads all turned around, whispering about what’s waiting on the other side.
-It’s a real head-scratcher, that Chinvat Bridge, but one thing’s for sure: It ain’t no tourist attraction.
-So, if you’re ever contemplating a visit, be ready to face the consequences of your life’s choices, and keep your fingers crossed that the bridge is in a forgiving mood.
+I’ve heard tales, berk, of planewalkers who’ve crossed the Bridge and come back with their heads all turned around, muttering about what’s waiting on the other side.
+Whether it’s a shortcut from the Prime to the Outer Planes, be warned, that Chinvat Bridge ain’t no tourist attraction.
+But if you’re in a hurry, and feel ready to face the consequences of your life’s choices, and keep your fingers crossed that the psychopomps of the bridge are in a forgiving mood.